15 Best Merida Mexico Beaches in the Yucatan Peninsula

 Chicxulub (pronounced che-che-lube) is located just one town east of Progreso.
 It has larger homes and apartments right on the beach.

-Note: I don’t recommend staying on Chicxulub beach without a rental car.
-It’s near-impossible to get around without one, and you really can’t walk to much.
+Note: I don’t recommend staying on Chicxulub Beach without a rental car.
+It’s impossible to get around without one, and you really can’t walk too much.

 🚙💨 How to Get From Merida to Chicxulub